 Yes, but renewing digital titles works a little differently than renewing physical materials.
 Renewing a title places an advance hold on a title so the student can access it again as soon as their original access period ends (if there aren’t existing holds on the title).

-Your school can choose the access period for each type of content in your plan (eBooks, audiobooks, and videos).
+Your school can choose the access period for each type of content in your plan.
 You can set a specific length of time for access, or provide options for students to choose the access period that works best for them.

 Classroom sets have longer access periods, ranging from a few weeks to the length of the school year.
 Your school can request a specific access period to align content with the length of a class or unit.